-The avf2ps utility creates a collection of color Encapsulated PostScript files from a collection of vector field files (e.g., .omf, .ovf), which can be embedded into larger PostScript documents or printed directly on a PostScript printer.
+The avf2ps utility creates a collection of color Encapsulated PostScript (.eps) files from a collection of vector field files (e.g., .omf, .ovf).
+Third party tools can be used to convert .eps files into other formats such as the Portable Document Format that can be embedded into larger documents.
+An advantage of .eps files over bitmap images such as .png or .tiff is that arrows in the .eps files scale without pixelization to any magnification.
 Operation of the avf2ps command is modeled after the avf2ppm command (Sec.
 16.4) and the print dialog box in mmDisp (Ch.
 13).